wp-plugins/wordpress-bootstrap-css/readme.txt

 * Twitter Bootstrap version 1.2.0

 == Upgrade Notice ==

+= 0.5 =
+* Re-added the attempt utilize W3 Total Cache "flush all" if the plugin is active (compatible with W3 Total Cache v0.9.2.4)

 = 0.4 =
 * Added the ability to include your own custom CSS file using a URL for the source.
 This custom CSS